 Checkout this video which shows you how to.

 This problem happens on unstiched zippers, like the one in the picture below.
-The slider slips down opening the whole zipper into two seperate teeth strips.
+The slider slips down opening the whole zipper into two separate teeth strips.

 The two teeth now has to be inserted inside the grooves of the slider.